yhakbar/ya/README.md

 # Ya

+:warning: This software is still in early stages and unstable.
+Use with care. :warning:

-This is a command emulation tool designed to make common tasks required for running utilities related to a project easy.
+This is a command abstraction tool designed to make common tasks for utilities related to a project easy.

 ## Usage